GoogleChrome/developer.chrome.com/site/en/docs/crux/bigquery/index.md

 </tbody>
 </table></div>

-This shows that in the 202204 dataset over 90% of experiences on `https://example.com` met the criteria for good LCP ([less than 2,500ms](https://web.dev/defining-core-web-vitals-thresholds/#refresher:-core-web-vitals-metrics-and-thresholds)), and that the coarse 75th percentile LCP value was 1,600ms.
+This shows that in the 202204 dataset, 90.56% of real-user experiences on `https://example.com` met the criteria for [good LCP](https://web.dev/defining-core-web-vitals-thresholds/#refresher:-core-web-vitals-metrics-and-thresholds), and that the coarse 75th percentile LCP value was 1,600ms.
 This is slightly slower than previous months.

 Four materialized tables are provided: